Eero28/ReviewApp/ReadMe.md

 | 1   | Dockerized for local development and previously deployed on Azure (deployment paused due to cost). |
 | 2   | Automated CI/CD pipeline set up for continuous development and deployment using GitHub Actions.    |

+## Known Issues

+**Expo Go Camera Issue**
+Expo Go may occasionally crash silently without showing any error when using the image picker or camera.
+This could be related to the current Expo SDK version (e.g., SDK 54) or a bug in the image picker module.

 ## **Key Technologies Used:**

 - **Front-end**: